The Bankrate promise

-The budget could make higher education cheaper in other ways
+The budget aims to make higher education more accessible

-Though student loan forgiveness isn’t included in the budget, a press release from the Education Department states that the budget will “make critical investments in core areas that align with [U.S. Education Secretary Miguel Cardona]’s vision for education in America.”
+Though student loan forgiveness isn’t included in the budget, a press release from the Education Department states that the package “reflects the Biden-Harris Administration’s commitment to increasing equity in educational opportunities and outcomes for our students.”

 Invest in low-resourced institutions

-The budget includes plans to enhance institutional capacity at low-resourced institutions — including community colleges — and historically Black colleges and universities (HBCUs), tribal colleges and universities (TCUs) and minority-serving institutions (MSIs).
-Within this category, $450 million is allocated toward expanding research and development infrastructure at HBCUs, TCUs and MSIs.
+The provisions allow for $137 million in funding to enhance institutional capacity at low-resourced institutions — including community colleges — and historically Black colleges and universities (HBCUs), tribal colleges and universities (TCUs) and minority-serving institutions (MSIs).
+Within this category, $50 million is allocated toward expanding research and development infrastructure at HBCUs, TCUs and MSIs.

 The package also includes a $18.4 billion increase for the Title I program.
 Title I grants federal funds to qualifying schools that serve a large percentage of students from a low-income background.
 This increase pushes the Biden administration closer to its commitment of tripling Title I funding.